 This strategy is common in fashion brands.
 Balenciaga also collaborated with Fortnite, where the former released Balenciaga Fit Sets and introduced fresh looks for four of Fortnite’s fan-favorite characters.
 Don’t get us wrong, though.
 Even non-fashion brands can ride with the wave of virtual wearables!

-Coca-Cola was able to hop onto this marketing trend when it released its branded NFTs.
+It’s not just fashion brands that are getting into the metaverse action.
+Coca-Cola has joined the virtual wearables trend with its branded NFTs.
 The NFTs unlocked wearable jackets which avatars can rock on Decentraland metaverse.

 Reason for Gucci’s Success